Claudia-teng/ticket-club-api/README.md

 <img width="60%" alt="redis" src="./public/readme/redis.png">

-1. Use List to record the order of people entering ticket selling page.
+1. Use `List` to record the order of people entering ticket selling page.
-2. Use Hash to record the timestamp of each user entering the ticket selling page.
+2. Use `Hash` to record the timestamp of each user entering the ticket selling page.
-3. If the number of people inside the page reaches the limit, another list will record the queuing order.
+3. If the session queue is full, the new arriving requests will enqueue to the waiting queue.
 4. There is a 10-minute time limit for the purchasing process.
 Use the index to find the corresponding user that each queuing user should wait for and calculate the estimated waiting time.

 For example: